 Each time the state negotiates a performance target, local recipients are allowed to have input.
-Colorado will seek this input via an e-mail from the CCCS Perkins Plan Manager.
+Colorado will seek this input via an e-mail from the CCCS Perkins Plan Manager or State CTE Director.
 If no response is received by the designated deadline, the response will be considered an approval of the target.